 2.7.1 Debt vs Equity Funders

 The main difference between these two is that equity funders take on more risk.
 This is because they stand behind debt providers when it comes to waiting in line for required returns.
-I.e. – debt providers borrow funds into the Project (usually through the SPV), have specific rates of return (interest rates and cost of debt) and usually link these returns to specific events or timelines.
-They get preference above any other creditors of a Project and very often take up all security available from the Project.
+I.e., debt providers borrow funds into the project (usually through the SPV), have specific rates of return (interest rates and cost of debt) and usually link these returns to specific events or timelines.
+They get preference above any other project creditors and often take up all of the security available from the Project.

-Equity providers, on the other hand, invest in the share capital of the Project (or SPV) and share in the profits that the Project generates.
-Their returns are less guaranteed than that of debt providers, but often, if a Project works, more lucrative.
-The simple economic principle of risk and return is often clear when these two kinds of funders, the risk they take and the returns achieved are weighed up against each other.
+Equity providers, on the other hand, invest in the project’s share capital (or SPV) and share in the profits generated by the project.
+Their returns are less guaranteed than debt providers but often more lucrative if a project works.
+The simple economic principle of risk and return is often clear when these two kinds of funders, the risks they take and the returns achieved, are weighed against each other.